puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

 How the script determines what pupsave to use
 =============================================

-If you haven't specified psave=<partition>:<filename> then init script looks for a file with this base name.
+If you haven't specified psave=<partition>:<filename> then init looks for a file with this base name:

 /DISTRO_SPECS -> DISTRO_FILE_PREFIX='...'